markaggar/HA_Template_sensors/Water Leak Detection/README.md

 1. Copy the sensor package YAML to your Home Assistant configuration
 2. Copy the automations YAML to your automations file
-3. Restart Home Assistant
-4. Configure your `sensor.droplet_flow_rate` and `sensor.droplet_water_volume` sources
+3. Update your water flow and water volume sensor.
+If you only have a water flow sensor, you'll need to create a helper using an Integral sensor that uses your flow sensor as a source- use "Left Reimann sum" method, precision 3, Max sub-interval of 5 seconds.
+4. Update your parameters.
+You should flush all your toilets to see how much water they use to refill the tank and use the min and max of these measurements.
+5. Go to Developer Tools/YAML and reload all YAML config
-5. Test with Developer Tools to fine-tune parameters
+6. Test with Developer Tools to fine-tune parameters.
+However, you'll need to update the sensors in the package to persist after HA restarts or YAML reloads.

 ---

 ## Attribution

+Please credit Mark Aggar (HassMan) with any deriviate work.
 Developed for robust water leak detection with real-world testing and optimization.

 ---